-If I don’t have a shaking hand or need a drink in the mornings, does that mean I’m not an alcoholic?
+Question: If I don’t have a shaking hand or need a drink in the mornings, does that mean I’m not an alcoholic?

-It doesn’t really matter whether you are an alcoholic or not.
-What’s important is that you are asking yourself that question.
+Answer: What’s important is that you are asking yourself that question.
 It means that alcohol is challenging the control you have in your life, and almost more importantly, it means you are concerned about it.

-Are dry Januaries and/or sober Octobers a good idea?
+Question: Are dry Januaries and/or sober Octobers a good idea?

 Answer: Yes, because they give your body a welcome break, but they tell you little about living your life in sobriety.
 Living in sobriety is joyous, liberating and empowering.
 Getting through a dry month is box-ticking.

 Question: Will my life be boring, if I quit?

 Question: How can I enjoy those occasions at which everyone wants to have a drink?
 Like weddings, funerals, birthdays, work-socials, Christmas?

 Answer: You will learn to enjoy all occasions differently in sobriety.
 This will take time, as it’s very unlikely you will know very much about your inner desires – they have all been influenced by alcohol for too long.
 But over time, you will learn the things you like and dislike doing.
 And if the big celebrations aren’t on that list – don’t go to them!
 Or, at least, go to them for the duration that works for you.
 Save your energies for the stuff that gives you pleasure.

 Question: How am I supposed to get a taste for fruit juice and lemon tea, when what I want to drink is vodka?

 (That’s because, when all you want to drink is vodka, nothing else but alcohol will do.
 Once you have a desire for sobriety, getting a taste for anything but alcohol is easy.
 The harder route to sobriety lies in changing your behaviour.
 The easier route lies in changing your desire.
 But to address your unwanted desires, you have to unwant them!)